 Search Engine Optimization (SEO)

-We provide Organic SEO as an integral part of our All-Inclusive Web Design package.
-We are also happy to review your website and offer our thoughts on areas for SEO improvement.
+Organic SEO is also known as On-Page SEO.
+It is made up of various techniques applied to a website to enable search engines to discover the site, determine what the site is about, and judge the importance of the site among its’ competitors.
+We view Organic SEO as an integral part of our Web Design packages.
+We also review existing websites and offer our thoughts on areas for SEO improvement.
 It’s easy to arrange a complimentary review.
-Just use our Free Website Audit Form and we’ll take it from there.
+Use our Free Website Audit Form and we’ll take it from there.

-SEO (Search Engine Optimization) is probably the most misunderstood and confusing aspect of web development.
-On the other hand, it also plays a vital role in the overall success of a website.
+SEO is probably the most misunderstood and confusing aspect of web development.
+On the other hand, it plays an important role in the overall success of a website.

-People are lazy and having your web page in the top 2 or 3 positions of the pile almost ensures a visit to your website which is what this is all about.
-If your web page is on the 3rd or 4th page of the pile, the chances of getting much traffic on your website is reduced significantly.
+That’s what this is all about.
+If your web page is on the 3rd or 4th page of the pile, the chances of getting much traffic on your website is slim.

 Why is Organic SEO so confusing?

-You would think it should be easy – create a website, put it on the internet and you’re done.
+You’d think it would be easy – create a website, put it on the internet and you’re done.
 People will flock to it cause it’s a pretty great website, right?
 Wrong!
-It’s really tough to get a brand new website to show up in the search engines.
-The emphasis these days is on links.
-The rationale is that if there are a lot of quality websites linking to your site, then you must have a worthwhile website and you’ll start getting noticed.

 Where To Begin